A Collaboration for Sustainability

 The U.S. has the largest contiguous Exclusive Economic Zone (EEZ) in the world.
 This area – surrounding our nation, 3 to 200 miles offshore – provides a wide range of natural habitats that can support many commercially viable, farmable species, and it is ideally suited to open-ocean finfish aquaculture.
 Compared to near-shore (state) waters, the EEZ offers better water quality, fewer conflicting uses and a more natural habitat for fish.
 Small areas of the EEZ could produce significant amounts of farmed seafood – and do so safely and sustainably.

-The U.S. is the second largest consumer of seafood in the world.
-With the vast size of our EEZ, our advanced ocean science and technology, and our exceptionally high standards for food production, we have the potential, and the need, to lead the world in developing responsible and sustainable marine aquaculture, while helping ensure our domestic food security.
+The U.S. is the fourth largest consumer of seafood in the world.
+With the vast size of our EEZ, our advanced ocean science and technology, and exceptionally high standards for food production, we can lead the world in developing responsible and sustainable marine aquaculture while helping ensure our domestic food security.

 Unfortunately, despite opportunity and resources, the U.S. lags well behind other nations: